afoxinsocks/foxie-clock/ASSEMBLY.md

 ## Step 6

-Repeat the same steps for rows 4 and 3.
+Repeat the same steps for the rest of the rows, placing a digit separator again after the 4th row before the 3rd, then after the 2nd row before the 1st.
+As more and more digits are in the lid, it may be difficult to see into which holes you're inserting the tabs.
+Try looking straight down from above the acrylic digit as you're inserting, or turn the clock around.

 ![](/images/digits_step6a.jpg)
 ![](/images/digits_step6b.jpg)
 ![](/images/digits_step6c.jpg)
-As more and more digits are in the lid, it may be difficult to see into which holes you're inserting the tabs.
-Try looking straight down from above the digit.
 ![](/images/digits_step6d.jpg)

 ## Step 7